Abraham in the Bible

 Then Abraham said [to Him], “Oh, may the Lord not be angry, and I will speak; suppose thirty [righteous people] are found there?”
 And He said, “I will not do it if I find thirty there.”

-And Abraham gat up early in the morning to the place where he stood before the LORD:
+Early in the morning Abraham went to the place where he had stood before the Lord.

 Did Abraham not say to me, 'She is my sister'?
 And she herself said, 'He is my brother.'
 I have done this with a clear conscience and with innocent hands!"